mockery/mockery/docs/reference/startup_methods.rst

     $mock = \Mockery::mock(array('foo'=>1,'bar'=>2));

-Creates an mock object named unknown since we passed no name.
+Creates a mock object named unknown since we passed no name.
 However we did pass an expectation array, a quick method of setting up methods to expect with their return values.